There are two major categories of crimes: felonies and misdemeanors. Of these two, the misdemeanors are the less serious ones.

 (c) If it is shown on the trial of an offense punishable as a Class C misdemeanor under Section 42.01 or 49.02 that the defendant has been before convicted under either of those sections three times or three times for any combination of those offenses and each prior offense was committed in the 24 months preceding the date of commission of the instant offense, the defendant shall be punished by:

 (2) confinement in jail for a term not to exceed 180 days or

 (3) both such a fine and confinement.

 As you can see, the penalties can seriously increase under certain circumstances, especially for repeat offenders.
-And while jail time is not part of the normal class C penalty, you can still end up spending a few nights in jail if you get arrested for an offense.
+And while jail time is not part of the standard class C misdemeanor penalty, you can still spend a few nights in jail if you get arrested for an offense.

-And you should also realize that paying the fine imposed for a first (or any subsequent) offense counts as an admission of guilt.
-And that means, it’s part of your record, which anyone doing a background check on you will be able to find, including potential landlords and employers as well as government agencies.
-And clearly, this will have consequences for a range of issues, from living conditions, employment, and even access to student loans.
+You should also realize that paying the fine imposed for a first (or any subsequent) class C misdemeanor offense counts as an admission of guilt.
+And that means it’s part of your record, which anyone doing a background check on you will be able to find, including potential landlords and employers as well as government agencies.
+This will have consequences for various issues, from living conditions, to employment, and even access to student loans.

 What About Probation

 Since class C misdemeanors don’t usually come with a jail sentence, the traditional probation approach does not apply.
 However, there is a way to make it part of a deferred disposition.
 It requires the defendant to complete a probation process.